Deepakjaish/SolidWorks/README.md

 This repository is primarily for personal learning and portfolio purposes.
 Suggestions and constructive feedback are always welcome.

 ## 📄 License

 This repository is intended for educational and portfolio purposes.
 Please do not redistribute or use the designs commercially without permission.

+---

+⭐ If you find this repository helpful or interesting, consider giving it a star!

+This repository is intended for educational and portfolio purposes.
+Please do not redistribute or use the designs commercially without permission.